 = £ 6253 Mn

-Thus, in income statement of Prudential Plc, it will be disclosed as £ 6253 Mn.
+Thus, in the income statement of Prudential Plc, it will disclose as £ 6253 Mn.

 Important Points to Note